Written by Aaron R. Winston

-Some personal injury settlements can take a significant amount of time to process.
-Whether it be your attorney is negotiating with the insurance adjuster to get more or with your medical providers to pay them less.
+Some personal injury settlements can take a significant amount of time to process, whether it be your attorney negotiating with the insurance adjuster to get you a larger car accident settlement or with your medical providers to pay them less.

 While there is a general idea about how long they can take and what the average amount of a car accident settlement is, several factors can easily delay the process.
 Some personal injury lawsuits take years to move through the system before reaching a settlement offer.

 Unfortunately, even if you have a set timeframe or estimate for your car accident settlement, it does not prevent the costs of living from affecting you.
 It is worth noting that you will get more pertinent information about the potential delays for your claim by consulting with your personal injury attorney.

 They will be able to tell you what about your specific case might be delaying the settlement check process, though it will likely relate to one of the factors discussed here.